starius/ScPrime/modules/renter/README.md

  - [pubfilefanoutfetch.go](./pubfilefanoutfetch.go)

-The pubfile system contains methods for encoding, decoding, uploading, and downloading skyfiles using Skylinks, and is one of the foundations underpinning Pubaccess.
+The pubfile system contains methods for encoding, decoding, uploading, and downloading skyfiles using Publinks, and is one of the foundations underpinning Pubaccess.

 The pubfile format is a custom format which prepends metadata to a file such that the entire file and all associated metadata can be recovered knowing nothing more than a single sector root.
-That single sector root can be encoded alongside some compressed fetch offset and length information to create a skylink.
+That single sector root can be encoded alongside some compressed fetch offset and length information to create a publink.

 **Outbound Complexities**
  - callUploadStreamFromReader is used to upload new data to the Sia network when